Thyroid, Kidney, and Weight Gain Problems

 2. Renal tubular acidosis (failure to excrete acids)

 This is a serious kidney problem which occurs rarely with lithium treatment.
-It's like the other rare events that can happen when you take nearly any medication.
-We doctors don't routinely tell patients about events with this frequency, although one could argue we should.
+It’s like the other rare events that can happen when you take nearly any medication.
+We doctors don’t routinely tell patients about events with this frequency, although one could argue we should.
 At some point there is a trade-off between telling the patient every possible bad thing that could happen, no matter how unlikely; and making the medication sound so scary no one would want to take it, thereby depriving the patient of the possible benefits.
 We do this nearly every time we prescribe.
-If you think "whoa, I should stick with herbs", that's understandable; yet most herbal treatments are even less studied regarding their possible risks.
-For example, flavonoids in some herbal preparations have been associated with "severe nephropathy" -- in other words, the same kidney problems we're looking at here.
-There's just no way to look at treatments without looking at risks -- some known, some unknown.
+If you think “whoa, I should stick with herbs”, that’s understandable; yet most herbal treatments are even less studied regarding their possible risks.
+There’s just no way to look at treatments without looking at risks — some known, some unknown.

 Renal tubular acidosis is a disease that occurs when the kidneys fail to excrete acids into the urine, which causes a person’s blood to remain too acidic.
 This causes all sorts of other problems that slowly lead to big trouble, including dying.
 Big trouble.
 Good thing it’s not common.
 I’ve never seen nor heard of a colleague who’s seen a case.
 But it has been seen enough to be recognized as clearly associated with lithium.